dkilcy/robotics-iot/quad-frame-prop-motor-guide.md

 ### ESC

+Pair ESC greater than max amp draw of motor

 ## How to decide motor size?

 Generally speaking, heavier quad usually pair with medium to low KV motors, lighter quad usually use high KV motors.